 Please remember to update your contact details with us when you change address, telephone numbers and email address.

-The practice operates an evening surgery every Thursday at Hudson Drive.
+The practice operates an extended evening surgery every Thursday at Greenwood Health Centre until 8.30pm

-We are working in conjunction with other practices in Burntwood and Lichfield to offer weekend and evening appointments.
-The surgery will be open on a rota basis approximately every 4 weeks and provide the following sessions:
+We are also working in conjunction with other practices in Burntwood and Lichfield to offer weekend appointments at Samuel Johnson Hospital, our reception will be happy to help you.

 Zero-tolerance policy to aggressive, violent or abusive behaviour against staff